kaizimm99/Albion-Associate-Discord-Bot/README.md

 - Raspberry PI (Hosting)

 ## Credit System
-Credits will be given out at 20:00 UTC every day to whoever participated at a pvp event with the following parametrs at least once.
+Credits will be given out at 20:00 UTC every day to whoever participated at a pvp event with the following parameters at least once.
 ### Parameters:
 - 20 or more players in the battle
 - at least 10 deaths during the battle